SWGResurgence/dsrc/sku.0/sys.server/compiled/game/script/developer/readme.md

 Make a new package in the developer directory, with your developer handle, then put your scripts in there.
 ### For GMs and Admins

 Greetings from the past!
-Before you look for a script, _please_ read what it does!
+Before you look for a script and go all gung-ho, _please_ read what it does!
 Thank you.

 ## Archive
 Older development scripts are in the package below: